 Don’t be greedy.
 The only reason that premium websites may accept your content is that you have something interesting to share with their audience and not for link building purposes.

 In the majority of cases, you get a link in the author bio at the bottom of the article.
 Some websites allow you to add a link in the content of the page if it is highly relevant and valuable but don’t be too greedy as if you make them believe that you are doing this for link building your article will not be published.

 Here is an example of one of my articles published on contentmarketinginstiute.com, one of the leading websites in the areas on content marketing.

 How much time to spend on link building VS working on your website?

-Both tasks are important but if you have to allocate your limited time wisely then devote more time on building your website and less time on link building.
+Both tasks are important but if you have to allocate your limited time wisely then devote more time to building your website and less time on link building.

-Having a great website with lots of high quality content will make it easier to get natural links in the future without having to spend any time on pursuing links.
+Having a great website with lots of high-quality content will make it easier to get natural links in the future without having to spend any time pursuing links.